12 items

 Jimmie and Patsy Yorita in their family's farm field.
 Jimmie is holding his birthday cake.

-Patsy (left) and Jimmie Yorita sitting in the snow.
+Patsy and Jimmie Yorita play in a farm field.

 Mother with children on farm (ddr-densho-2-2)